Skip to main content

 5. Prohibited Uses of Information

-5.1 The Partner Organization agrees that only Authorized Persons within the Partner Organization will access and use Information and such access and use is limited to fulfilling the purposes described in section 2.
-The Partner Organization further agrees that Information cannot be used to recruit volunteers to assist with matters other than Emergency assistance, including the day-to-day operations/activities or special events of the Partner Organization.
+5.1 The Member Organization agrees that only Authorized Users within the Member Organization will access and use Information and such access and use is limited to fulfilling the purposes described in sections 2.1 and 2.2.
+The Member Organization further agrees that Information cannot be used to recruit volunteers to assist with matters other than Emergency assistance, including the day-to-day operations/activities or special events of the Member Organization.

 5.2 Without limiting the generality of the foregoing, the following uses of any Information collected from the Database are strictly prohibited: